dholab/MHC-II-allele-discovery/README.md

-# Nextflow pipeline for discovering new MHC Class II alleles in Rhesus and Cynomolgus Macaques
+# Nextflow pipeline for discovering novel MHC Class II alleles in Rhesus and Cynomolgus Macaques

 ## Overview

-These pipeline uses macaque MHC class II genomic DNA amplicon data to identify high-quality novel MHC alleles, which can then be submitted to the [Immuno Polymorphism Database](https://www.ebi.ac.uk/ipd/).
+This pipeline uses macaque MHC class II genomic DNA amplicon data to identify high-quality novel MHC alleles, which can then be submitted to the [Immuno Polymorphism Database](https://www.ebi.ac.uk/ipd/).
 Important updates in this version include:

 - When sample name, class II locus, and macaque species are specified in the input file name, the workflow tailors most steps to each locus and animal
 - It uses pbAA [(Pacific BioSciences Amplicon Analysis)](https://github.com/PacificBiosciences/pbAA) to cluster similar amplicons, which are likely to represent discrete class II alleles.
 - It also requires that each putative novel allele is present in at least two individual animals.

 ## Quick Start
-If Docker and NextFlow are already installed on your system, and simply run this command in a working directory of your choice:
+If Docker and NextFlow are already installed on your system, simply run this command in a working directory of your choice:

 ```
 nextflow run dholab/MHC-II-allele-discovery \